 Assistant Chief Gary Batton

 Gary Batton is the Assistant Chief of the Choctaw Nation.
-He has been with the Tribe since 1987.
+He has been employed with the Tribe since 1987 as purchasing agent.
 Prior to his appointment in 2007, he served the Tribe in various capacities including Deputy Director of the Choctaw Nation Housing Authority and Executive Director of Health.

 While at Housing, Gary was responsible for management of all operations of the Housing Authority and established several programs including the Choctaw Nation Drug Elimination Program, Family Investment Center Program and the Choctaw Nation Boys and Girls Club.

 When Gary moved to the Executive Director of Health, the Choctaw Nation Health System was completely transformed.
 His first directive from Chief Pyle was to replace the Choctaw Nation Hospital, a former TB Center constructed in the 1930s, with the state-of-the-art Choctaw Nation Health Care Center, a 37-bed hospital with a 52-exam room outpatient clinic.
 Upon completion of construction, the $28 million facility was completely debt free.

 Under his management, the health system continued to flourish.
 The patient load grew from 120,000 to over 240,000 and new clinics were constructed in Idabel, Stigler, McAlester, Broken Bow and Atoka to meet demand and improve accessibility for patients.
 Additional services including ophthalmology, orthopedics, cardiology, physical therapy and a mail-order pharmacy were added.